 If you’re looking for some fabulous and functional backpacking gift ideas to buy that special someone, then look no further!
 I’ve brought together my favourite backpacking gifts for you to choose from.
 From stocking stuffers and useful gadgets to full-on tech wizardry, I’ll help you find the best gifts for backpackers to fit any budget, so you know exactly what to buy for backpackers in your life!

 What you buy will depend on how much you want to spend, how well you know the person you’re buying for, and what kind of backpacking gear they have already.
-Whether you are buying gifts for backpackers who are hoping to take their first trip soon, or for an experienced traveller, I’ve found some fun, useful and unique gifts for backpackers that are bound to satisfy even the most discerning traveller!
+Whether you want backpacking gift ideas for someone who is planning to take their first trip, or for an experienced traveller, I’ve found some fun, useful and unique gifts for backpackers that are bound to satisfy even the most discerning budget traveller!

 Essential Backpacking Gear